keashalnorton/webpage-1/README.md

 # HTML Example
-This is my example webpage
+This is an example HTML5 webpage.
+It can be used as a basic outline and includes the following elements:

+* Ordered List
+* Unordered List
+* Table
+* Headers
+* Images